jup-ag/space-station/docs/2-apis/6-token-list-api.md

 ---
-description: List only verified tokens on your DApp.
+title: Token List API — List only verified tokens on your DApp.
 ---
-# Token List API
+# Token List API: Get validated tokens on your DApp

 The Jupiter Token List API is an **open, collaborative, and dynamic** token list to make trading on Solana more transparent and safer for users and developers.